Reviews for the Easily Distracted:

 Will You Believe a Man Can Fly?
 Depends on the man: Kal-El?
 Sure.
 R. Kelly?
 No.

-Rating Using Random Objects Relevant To The Film: Four Kansas Jayhawks out of five.
+Rating Using Random Objects Relevant To The Film: Three Kansas Jayhawks out of five.

 Brief Plot Synopsis: Handsome alien battles less handsome aliens for whatever's left of the planet after they're done beating the crap out of each other.